How Can an Event Promotion Tool be Useful?

 - Constantly revisit your budget and adjust for unexpected expenses (there always are).

 - Add at least 10% of your total budget as an ancillary cost to give yourself a little leeway.

 An event promotion tool that integrates the financial piece of your business can be a lifesaver when it comes to creating and tracking budgets.
-The functionality may enable you to create templates so you don’t have to start from scratch with each event.
+This functionality may enable you to create templates, so you don’t have to start from scratch with each event.

-With all of the financial data in one place and updated automatically in real time, promoters don’t have to worry about their budgets, sales or reconciling them.
-The data is right there in front of them any time they want it.
+With all of the financial data in one place and automatically updated in just a few seconds, you won’t have to worry about the hassles of manual budgets, sales, or reconciliation.
+The data is right there in front of you any time you want it.

-What Do Event Promotion Tools Look Like?
+What Other Features do Event Promotion Tools Include?

-The Good News for Indies
+The Good News for Independent Promoters

 If you’re working independently, don’t be discouraged.
 According to Berklee, “The concert-promotion industry is dominated by corporate behemoths like Live Nation and AEG Presents, but small, independent promoters—often operating regionally—have managed to carve out a niche (…) Success as a concert promoter means having the connections and clout to book bigger acts in nicer venues.
 The best concert promoters have a solid reputation for creating well-attended, talked-about, and financially successful events.”